omarmohamed15/U-Trans-Foundation-For-Seismic-Waveform-Representation/README.md

 (B, 6000, 1)
 ```

-This stream can be directly concatenated with the input of the downstream task models.
+This stream can be directly concatenated with downstream task models.

 ---